The Mortgage Qualification Trust: A Solution for Asset-Rich Borrowers Who Can't Qualify on Income Alone

 Can I be the trustee of my own Mortgage Qualification Trust?

 Yes.
-A revocable living trust almost always names the grantor as the initial trustee, which means you retain full control over the trust assets.
-The one documentation nuance is that if you are both the grantor and the trustee, you cannot self-certify the trust's payment terms for your lender.
-Fannie Mae and most lenders in that situation require a letter from the drafting attorney confirming the distribution schedule.
+A revocable living trust almost always names the grantor as the initial trustee, so you retain full control over the trust assets.
+The trustee role raises a documentation issue: if you are also the trustee, you cannot provide your own trustee statement to verify the trust's payment terms.
+Fannie Mae and most lenders require a letter from an attorney or accountant who reviewed the trust documents instead.
 Cutler Riley provides that letter as part of the trust engagement.

 How long does it take to set up a Mortgage Qualification Trust?